goodeggs/bites/src/documents/posts/2014-10-07-things-last-work-vs-school.html.md

 - Let’s talk about handling big launches.
 - Let’s talk about communication between groups.

-It helps that all the individuals are awesome in their own right, but it helps more that we are constantly working out how to be better as team.
+It helps that all the individuals are awesome in their own right, but it helps more that we are constantly working out how to be better as a team.
 We not only become a better team but also learn how to become better teammates.

 ### One last thing:  your attention span.